Install and upgrade Bolt

 Install Bolt

-To install Bolt, run the appropriate command for the version of Debian you have installed:
+To install Bolt, run the appropriate command for your version of Debian:

 • Debian 11